ahinvinod/pure-js-counter-app/README.md

 - Reset the counter to its initial value by clicking the 'Reset' button.
 - Error handling for out-of-memory and invalid range conditions.
 - Responsive layout for various screen sizes.# counterapp

+#### How to Use

+   - Clone this repository to your local machine using git clone.
+  -  Open index.html in your web browser.
+  -  Use the provided buttons to interact with the counter.
+ -   View any error messages displayed in the alert section.

+ -   ####preview
+ -